Manly Vale - Allambie Heights

 PROFILE FAQ

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 25 projects likely impacting the area.
-Key projects include Frenchs Forest Park Upgrades, Northern Beaches Hospital Infrastructure, Stockland Balgowlah Shopping Centre Expansion & Residential, and North Manly Recreation Site Redevelopment.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 25 projects likely affecting the region.
+Notable initiatives include Northern Beaches Hospital Infrastructure, Frenchs Forest Park Upgrades, Stockland Balgowlah Shopping Centre Expansion & Residential, and North Manly Recreation Site Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.